A characterization of groups of parahoric type: Introduction

-In section $4$, we prove our main result in the particular case of groups with a root system of rank $1$.
+In section $4$, we prove our main result (with some additional hypotheses) in the particular case of groups with a root system of rank $1$.

-In section $5$, we make a detailed study of the commutator relations, in order to prove that the structural constants inolved in them are similar to the Chevalley constants of reductive groups (see \cite{chev}).
-An additional difficulty compared to the case of reductive groups is that we want our constants to lie in (quotients of) a truncated valuation ring $R$ of residual field $k$, and $Lie({\mth{G}})$ not being a $R$-module, we are forced to work in ${\mth{G}}$ directly, which makes things a bit messier.
+In section $5$, we make a detailed study of the commutator relations, in order to prove that the structural constants involved in them are similar to the Chevalley constants of reductive groups (see \cite{chev}).
+An additional difficulty compared to the case of reductive groups is that we want our constants to lie in (quotients of) a truncated valuation ring $R$ of residual field $k$, and since the Lie algebra of the $k$-group ${\mth{G}}$ is not a $R$-module, we are forced to work with ${\mth{G}}$ directly, which makes things a bit messier.
+We also study the action of a Cartan subgroup on the root subgroups.

 In section $6$, we prove our main result in the general case.